 - 1.8 Stroll the Parks in Paris

 - 1.9 Explore other lesser-known districts of Paris

 - 1.10 Enjoy A Night of Fun at a Parisian Cabaret (or the Opera!)

 - 2 Where to Eat During 3 Days in Paris

 - 3 Where to Stay in Paris

-- 4 Essential Visitor Info – The Best Way to See Paris in 3 days
+- 4 Essential Visitor Info – The Best Way to See Paris in Three days

 Walk Along the Seine River

 The Seine River is the most beautiful avenue in Paris and a trip to the City of Light cannot be complete without a walk along its banks.
-Starting from Notre Dame, on the right bank, head west and admire the city’ beautiful architecture with its quintessential Parisian Roofs, the famous “bouquinistes” but also some of the city’s main sights like the Louvre, les Invalides or the Eiffel Tower.
+Starting from Notre Dame, on the right bank, head west and admire the city’ beautiful architecture with its quintessential Parisian Roofs, the famous “bouquinistes” but also some of the city’s main sights and famous landmarks like the Louvre, Les Invalides or the Eiffel Tower.

 Learn About the History of Paris at Ile De La Cité